Digital patient information hub

 Advice and exercises following your digital nerve repair

-This leaflet has been written to provide you with information following your surgery to repair your extensor tendons.
-A cut in these tendons, even if only part way through, is a serious injury.
-It is important that you follow the advice of your hand surgeon, therapist and this leaflet to achieve the best possible outcome.
+This leaflet has been written to give you information following your surgery to repair the digital nerve in your finger/thumb.
+It is important that you follow the advice of your hand surgeon and the information in this leaflet to get the most from your surgery.

 Why have these been repaired?